ereynolds123/100DaysCode/README.md

 Day 6: 12/22/2021
 Progress: Created an income/tax/deductions calculator.
 Emotions: Today was really exciting.
 I am starting to look forward to my time coding.
 Like today I built something useful.
 I can accurately estimate how much I will have for every pay check (which will change a fair bit because I don't get paid for vacation.)

+Day 7: 12/24/2021
+Progress: Created a JS clock.
+Began my Girls of Spotify scraper.
+Set up complete.
+Processing natural language and outputting all full names in a text
+Emotions: JS clock was super easy.
+The Girls of Spotify is a really cool project I have wanted to do for a while.
+The feeling I got when the NLKT processor compiles was like nothing else!
+I love coding today.... even though I have no idea where to go from here.